nargetdev/admin/pa1/pa1.md

 and an email address.
 Each person may create/update/destroy as many albums that he or she owns as he or she would like.
 Each album has a unique id, a title, a date created, a date last updated, and an owner's username.
 Each album may have zero or more photos.
 Within the context of a particular album, a photo has a sequence number and a caption.
 For each photo, you will need to generate a hash as a unique picid.
-Each picture will also have a unique url.
+Each photo will also have a unique url.
 The same photo can be in two separate albums BUT there will be essentially two copies of this photo on the server.
-When users upload a picture, we upload it regardless of whether this picture is identical to a previously uploaded picture, and then we will keep both on the server.
-Although these pictures look the same, actually their upload time is different so in some sense we see them as different pictures, and thus these two pictures will have different picids and urls.
+When users upload a photo, we upload it regardless of whether this photo is identical to a previously uploaded photo, and then we will keep both on the server.
+Although these photos look the same, actually their upload time is different so in some sense we see them as different photos, and thus these two photos will have different picids and urls.

 An initial relational schema for the data you will need is as follows (primary key is bolded):